justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 > The value we have set here for `osgi.web.symbolicname` matches the value for `Bundle-SymbolicName` in our [bnd.bnd file](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).
 These values must match for the `ServletContext` to look in the proper location for the JSP.
 >
 > Note that, for the `ServletContext` to be properly generated, we also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file.
-In our example, we have that set to the value `/commerce-product-content-renderer`.
-For a reference on these values, see [the bnd.bnd file](./liferay-q4f7.zip/q4f7-impl/bnd.bnd) for this example.
+In our example, we have that set to `/commerce-product-content-renderer`.
+For a reference on these values, see [bnd.bnd](./liferay-q4f7.zip/q4f7-impl/bnd.bnd).

-We will also need to add the language key for our new product content renderer's label.
+Lastly, define the language key for our new product content renderer's label.
 Add the key and its value to a [Language.properties](./liferay-q4f7.zip/q4f7-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 example=Example